openzipkin/zipkin/zipkin-server/README.md

 ## Configuration for the UI
 Zipkin has a web UI, which is enabled by default when you depend on `io.zipkin:zipkin-ui`.
 This UI is automatically included in the exec jar, and is hosted by default on port 9411.

 When the UI loads, it reads default configuration from the `/config.json` endpoint.
-These values can be overridden by system properties.
+These values can be overridden by system properties or any other alternative [supported by Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).

 Attribute | Property | Description
 --- | --- | ---